sperezacuna/schneider-challenge-r1/README.md

 \text{Max Surplus} = \max(\text{Total Green Energy Generated} - \text{Load})
 $$

 Since we try to predict which country will have the most surplus in the next hour, we do a basic _1-shift_ operation.
-Then, we drop the last row since we do not have the necesary data to calculate the label.
+Then, we drop the last row since we do not have the necessary data to calculate the label.
 Lastly, we concatenate the main dataframe with the generated labels dataframe.

 ### Dataframe splitting
-Now that we have all the dataset, and given that there is a rule that forces us to split in 80/20 for traing/validation, we decided to create a script that generates a [csv file](/data/test.csv) with the last 20% of the dataset just for testing purposes.
+Now that we have all the dataset, and given that there is a rule that forces us to split in 80/20 for training/validation, we decided to create a script that generates a [csv file](/data/test.csv) with the last 20% of the dataset just for testing purposes.

-Addicionally, we decided to delegate the resposibility of segregating that same validation split from the training data to a dataset wrapper object that handles model sample input.
+Additionally, we decided to delegate the responsibility of segregating that same validation split from the training data to a dataset wrapper object that handles the model sample input.

 ### Batch preparation
 We developed a custom LSTM model that necessitates a 4-dimensional input shape, thereby it requires additional data processing.
 For more detailed information, please refer to the [model's training section on data handling](#wrapper). **It contains crucial details regarding data processing that are essential for a comprehensive understanding of our solution.**